isanoui/todo-list/README.md

 ## Todo List

-A full CRUD application used to keep track of todo items, built with ReactJS and Java Spring Boot using a MySQL server.
+A fullstack CRUD application used to keep track of todo items, built with ReactJS and Java Spring Boot using a MySQL server.

 ### Project: